OctoD/godot-gameplay-tags/README.md

 You can either download this addon from the asset-store inside the Godot editor or download it from the releases page and install it manually.

+## Documentation

+Go and read the [documentation](docs/readme.md) to learn how to use this addon.
+It's very simple and easy to use.

 ## Working on the source

 If you want to work on the source, you can clone this repository, and start building the code.